eingaeph/pip.imbue.hood/README.md

   C. Add coding to count the calls to abAppend

-  D. Add coding to file save the character string for the
+  D. Add coding to file save the character string for later examination.
-     first screen write.

   E. Add coding to write the first screen incrementally, ie after each
      call to to abAppend.
 Insert a variable delay to allow a human to